 The US and Bosnian governments share taxpayer info, and Bosnian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Bosnian dual citizen, and you have been living in Bosnia and Herzegovina but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Bosnian taxes – what you need to know

-Foreigners living in Bosnia and Herzegovina are considered resident for tax purposes if they have a permanent residency visa, or if they spend over 183 days in Bosnia and Herzegovina in a tax year.
+Foreigners living in Bosnia and Herzegovina are considered resident for tax purposes if they have a permanent residency visa, or if they spend at least 183 days in Bosnia and Herzegovina in a tax year.

 The Bosnian tax year is the same as in the US, which is to say the calendar year.
 If your only source of income is from employment in Bosnia and Herzegovina, your income will be taxed at source and you won’t have to file a tax return.
 Otherwise, tax returns are due by March 31st.
 The Bosnian tax authority is called the Ministry of Finance and Treasury.